TransAfrica: Free South Africa Movement

 TransAfrica was a founding member of the Free South Africa Movement.
-It is a grassroots organization that laid the foundation for the taking the anti-apartheid movement in the U.S. to mainstream politics and lobbying for change.
+It is a grassroots organization that was instrumental in taking the anti-apartheid movement in the U.S. to mainstream politics and lobbying for change.
 They were at the forefront of the sensitizing U.S. policy makers, students and the public about the anti-apartheid efforts in a strategic move.

-On November 21, 1984, a day before Thanksgiving, Randall Robinson, Congressman Walter Fauntroy and Mary Frances Berry were arrested for a sit-in staged at the South African embassy.
+On November 21, 1984, a day before the U.S. Thanksgiving holiday, Randall Robinson, Congressman Walter Fauntroy and Mary Frances Berry were arrested for a sit-in staged at the South African embassy.
 This brought the Anti-South African movements to the national stage.
 It sparked the formation of the Free South Africa Movement in the U.S. which TransAfrica was a founding member of.
-Within a few days, there were more sit-ins and demonstrations against South Africa were held nationally.
-More than 3,000 people were arrested by 1985.
+Within a few days, more sit-ins and demonstrations against South Africa were held nationally.
+Over 3,000 people were arrested by 1985.
 TransAfrica exposed the secret strategy meetings between the South African government and the Ronald Reagan administration.
 TransAfrica worked with the Congressional Black Caucus in formulating legislative strategy for the Comprehensive Anti-Apartheid Act of 1986.
 In May 2012, the organisation received the Mandela Freedom Statuette for "exceptional contribution to the struggle for the attainment for non-racial, free and democratic South Africa" from the South Africa government.

 Organization and structure

-TransAfrica is run by a Board of Directors, administered by staff and supported by members.
-The current chairman of the board is Danny Glover.
-Past board members have included activists Arthur Ashe, Chuck D and Harry Belafonte.
-The former Director is Nicole Lee.
-Past Directors have included Bill Fletcher Jr.
+TransAfrica is run by a board of directors, administered by staff, and supported by members.
+Danny Glover served as chairman of the board.
+Past board members included activists Arthur Ashe, Chuck D and Harry Belafonte.
+The list of former Directors includes human rights lawyer Nicole Lee and labor activist Bill Fletcher Jr.